Core Decompression for Avascular Necrosis of the Hip

 Early stages of avascular necrosis can be treated by core decompression surgery, which reduces pressure, promotes blood flow and encourage healing of the bone.

-Dr. Okoroha has extensive training in core decompression procedure for avascular necrosis of the hip and provides this service for patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Okoroha has extensive training in core decompression procedure for avascular necrosis of the hip and provides this service for patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.